Breksam/LocaPulse/README.md

 ## Getting Started

-- The user can add anything he found to find its owner, or add anything he lost to find it.
+- Handel authentication.
+- The site is responsive.
 - Use the Laravel/UI package.
 - Create a simple UI for users with HTML, CSS, JS, and Bootstrap.
-- Handel authentication.
-- The site is responsive.
+- The user can add anything he found to find its owner, or add anything he lost to find it.
+- Preparing API to fetch all the data from the database from both the lost and found tables in order to send it to the AI to complete its work.
+- Receiving API from AI, extracting data from it, and performing the necessary operations, while displaying the appropriate content to the user on the interface.

 ### Tools